gowthamrajk/Vertical_Tabs_CSS/README.md

 ### For more such developments, visit my [Portfolio](https://gowthamrajk.github.io/)

-- This web page gives you a demo of creating a vertical tab section for a container using pure CSS.
+- This web page gives you a demo of creating a vertical tab for navigation between section in a container using pure CSS.

 **🌐 Demo : https://gowthamrajk.github.io/MultiStep_Registration_Form/**

 ## 🔭 Features :

+1) Vertical tabs for navigation between sections